-Jim Beam Apple is bottled at 35 percent ABV (70 proof), making it one of the stronger apple liqueurs on the market.
+Jim Beam Apple is bottled at 35 percent alcohol by volume (ABV, 70 proof), making it one of the stronger apple liqueurs on the market.

 The fragrance is the most notable trademark of Jim Beam Apple.
-While Red Stag and Kentucky Fire both emit a strong aroma, the scent that escapes the Apple bottle when it is first cracked is unforgettable.
-Don't even think that you can sneak a sip of this whiskey because the entire building will know what you are up to!
+While Red Stag and Kentucky Fire both emit a strong aroma, the scent that escapes the Apple bottle when it is first cracked is unforgettable and permeating.
+It's as if a Jolly Rancher factory dedicated to producing only the green apple candies exploded in the room.

-Ways to Enjoy Jim Beam Apple
+How to Drink Jim Beam Apple

 It will not give you the green color of its apple competitors, but it does work well in an appletini.
 It could also be paired with a Canadian whisky as a substitute for the schnapps in the popular Washington apple in either cocktail or shooter form.
-You may even consider it as a replacement for the vodka in (what else?) the Jolly Rancher.
+You may even consider it as a replacement for the vodka in the Jolly Rancher.